Vertigo and dizziness

 1. What is benign paroxysmal positional vertigo (BPPV)?

 Benign paroxysmal positional vertigo (BPPV) is a type of peripheral vertigo that occurs when small calcium carbonate crystals become loose in the ear canal.
-Interrupting the flow of the fluid located within the inner ear, the crystals make it difficult for the brain to interpret where the head is moving and the speed at which it is doing so, leading to feelings of dizziness and disorientation.
+Interrupting the flow of fluid located within the inner ear, the crystals make it difficult for the brain to interpret where the head is moving and the speed at which it is doing so, leading to feelings of dizziness and disorientation.

 2. What are the symptoms of benign paroxysmal positional vertigo?